MystenLabs/sui/doc/src/explore/tutorials.md

 title: An end-to-end tutorial of playing TicTacToe on Sui
 ---

-In this tutorial, we will demonstrate an end-to-end process of starting a Sui network locally, collecting to it through our demo wallet app, publish a TicTacToe game on Sui and play it to the end.
+In this tutorial, we will demonstrate an end-to-end process of starting a Sui network locally, connecting to it through our demo wallet app, publishing a TicTacToe game on Sui, and playing it to the end.

 ## Start the network
 In the Sui repository, build Sui: